Teaching Collaboration Lesson Plans: Elementary, Middle and High School

 - Some students will create a deep understanding (ah-ha moment) about the subtle differences between the 3 teamwork styles (CREATE)

-School leaders (Principals, Admin, Division Leaders) could use this COLLABORATION Learning Skills lesson package in their schools to create a common language for students and teachers to help everyone explore and develop a growth mindset.
+School leaders could use this “Teach COLLABORATION Learning Skills” lesson package in their schools to create a common language for students and teachers to help everyone explore and develop a growth mindset.

-School Learning Plans (SLPs) exploring “School Community” or “Collaboration”
+Especially if your School Learning Plan (SLP) is about exploring “School Community” or “Collaboration”

-- You could use this package to help students learn they need to be an active participant in a group
+- Use this package to help students learn they need to be an active participant in a group

 - Community means more than simply being part of a group.
 You need to actively participate – collaborate, coordinate, or cooperate!